steven2358/awesome-generative-ai/README.md

 - [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) - A collection of prompt examples to be used with the ChatGPT model.
 - [FlowGPT](https://flowgpt.com/) - Amplify your workflow with the best prompts.
 - [ChatGPT Prompts for Data Science](https://github.com/travistangvh/ChatGPT-Data-Science-Prompts) - A repository of useful data science prompts for ChatGPT.
-- [Awesome ChatGPT](https://github.com/sindresorhus/awesome-chatgpt) - Another awesome list for ChatGPT
+- [Awesome ChatGPT](https://github.com/sindresorhus/awesome-chatgpt) - Another awesome list for ChatGPT.

 ## Autonomous agents